-RW: ring width; SG: specific gravity; SM: specific modulus
+ns: P>0.05; RW: ring width; SG: specific gravity; SM: specific modulus

 3.4.
 Diversity of radial profiles of properties

 3.4.1 Illustration of profile diversity

 A total of 516 profiles (86 trees x 2 orientations x 3 variables) were observed and analysed.
 The mean coefficients of determination (R²) of the regressions was 0.43 for linear regression, and 0.61 for second-degree polynomial regressions, showing that the quadratic term captured a large part of profile non-linearity.